nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 **Paper 3:**

+[5] Gorschek, Tony, and Alan M. Davis.
+"Requirements engineering: In search of the dependent variables."
+Information and Software Technology 50.1 (2008): 67-75.

 The author’s main concentration in this articles stands on how organizations can improve the process of performing Requirements Engineering in a project.
 Two bases have been found out on which this assessment can be made, these are:

 1. Requirements Process where the organizations can measure the time or effort taken to carry out this process and compare it against a set of “best practices” noted so far.